sajjad4313/ipl_analysis-power-bi-/README.md

-# portfolio_powerbi
+# HR Dashboard in,power bi
-The specific repository is just only for the projects of power bi for the portfolio
+the